NaimSantos/Customs/README.md

 If this card is destroyed by your opponent's card: you can look at your opponent's Extra deck, then you can send 1 Synchro monster from his Extra deck to the GY.

+#### Cubic ...
+Monster/Effect/FIRE/Pyro/ATK 1800/DEF 1800 Level 4

+You can discard 1 "Cubic" card: Special Summon this card from your GY.
+Once per turn: You can declare 1 "Cubic" monster card's name; until the End Phase, this card's name becomes that name.
+If this card is Summoned: You can target 1 of your banished "Cubic" cards, or up 3 if you control "Vijam, the Cubic Seed"; add them to the hand.
+Each effect of this card's name can only be activated once per turn.

+#### Eldlich, the Golden Lord's Shaddow
+Monster/Effect/LIGHT/Zombie/ATK 1400/DEF 1600 / Level 4

+This card's name becomes "Eldlich the Golden Lord" while in the GY or field.
+You can discard this card and 1 Spell/Trap card, then target 1 face-up card on the field; negate its effects.
+If this card is Special Summoned: you can target 1 of your banished "Golden Land" or "Eldlixir" Spell/Trap cards; set it to your field.

+#### Megalith ...
+Monster/Xyz/Effect/EARTH/Rock/ATK 3000/DEF 3000/ Rank 8

+2+ level 8 monsters
+Unaffected by your opponent's activated effects while it has a Ritual Monster as Xyz material.
+Once per turn: you can detach up to 2 Xyz materials from this card; add 1 "Megalith" card from your deck to your hand, then if you detached 2 materials you can also add 1 "Megalith" Spell/Trap from your GY to your hand.
+Once per turn, if a monster is Ritual Summoned: you can target 1 card your opponent controls; attach it to this card.
+You can only use each effect of this card's name once per turn.

+#### Advendread Origin
+Ritual Spell

+This card can be used to Ritual Summon any Zombie monster from your hand or GY.
+You must also Tribute monsters from your hand or field, whose total Levels equal or exceed the Level of the Ritual Monster you Ritual Summon.
+If summoning a "Vendread" monster with this effect, you can also return your banished Zombie monsters to the GY.
+If "Revendread Slayer(s)" is Special Summoned to your field: you can banish this card from your GY; add 1 "Vendread" Spell/Trap from your deck to your hand, except "Advendread Origin".
+You can only use 1 "Advendread Origin"'s effect per turn.

+#### Vendread Swarm
+Monster/Effect/DARK/Zombie/ Level 5/ ATK:2000 DEF 0

+If this card is added to your hand by a card effect: you can discard this card; Add  1 "Vendread" Spell/Trap from your deck to your hand.
+If a Zombie Ritual Monster is Special Summoned while this card is in your GY: you can discard 1 card; Special Summon this card, but banish it when it leaves the field.
+A "Vendread" monster Ritual Summoned using this card on the field gains the following effect.
+You can only use each of the preceding effects of "Vendread Swarm" once per turn.
+● Once per turn (Quick Effect): You can target 1 face-up card your opponent controls; return it to the hand.

+#### Vendread Sin
+Normal Spell

+Target 1 of your banished "Vendread" cards; add it to your hand.
+If a "Vendread" Ritual monster is Special Summoned to your field while this card is in your GY: you can banish this card, then target 1 of your banished "Vendread" monsters; add it to your hand.
+You can only use each effect of "Vendread Sin" once per turn.

+#### Revendread Memories
+Continuous Trap

+If you control a "Vendread" Ritual monster, you can activate this card the turn it was set.
+Once per turn: you can target 1 "Vendread" monster you control and 1 face-up card your opponent control; banish the first target, and if you, negate the second target's effect until the End Phase of the next turn.
+You can banish this card and 1 "Vendread" monster from your GY, then target 1 "Vendread" Spell/Trap in your GY; add it to your hand.
+You can only each  effect of "Revendread Memoriese" once per turn.